 Those who have animals devocalized, and the vets who perform it for them, rarely disclose it.
-They know devocalization is widely considered cruel--and that it's easy to conceal.
+They know it is considered cruel--and that it's easy to conceal.
 Vocal cords are hidden from view.

-...Without Any Benefit When performed as behavioral intervention, vocal cord surgery is cruel.
+...WITHOUT ANY BENEFIT When performed as behavior intervention, vocal cord surgery is cruel.
 Yet some try to sanitize it as a "final alternative" to surrender or euthanasia, an indefensible claim that protects human convenience and profit, not animals.
 Here's the reality:

 Shelters and rescue groups say healthy dogs and cats are given up--and euthanized--after being devocalized.

-And no vet is forced either to cut healthy vocal cord tissue or kill a healthy animal for barking or meowing.
+No vet is forced to cut healthy vocal cord tissue or kill a healthy animal for barking or meowing.

-Animals, who don't need but are helpless to refuse this convenience surgery, don't benefit from it at all.
+Helpless to refuse this risky convenience surgery, innocent dogs and cats don't benefit from it at all.

-That's why Massachusetts outlawed devocalization in 2010 without loopholes pushed by veterinary and breeding lobbyists--thanks to the tenacity of caring people statewide, including 200 humane vets, under the Coalition to Protect and Rescue Pets umbrella.
-It remains the only state devocalization ban in the US that protects all dogs and cats from this cruelty.
+That's why Massachusetts outlawed voice-altering surgery in 2010 without loopholes pushed by veterinary and breeding lobbyists--thanks to the tenacity of caring people, including 200 humane vets, under the Coalition to Protect and Rescue Pets umbrella.
+It remains the only state law in the US that protects all dogs and cats from this cruelty.